goschtl/zope/z3c.securitytool/trunk/src/z3c/securitytool/README.txt

      {'setting': PermissionSetting: Allow, 'permission': 'concord.DeleteIssue'},
      {'setting': PermissionSetting: Deny,  'permission': 'concord.DeleteArticle'}]

-    The roles section of the matrix displays the final say on whether or not the user has the role assigned at this context level.

-    >>> pprint(matrix['roles'])
-    {'zope.Janitor': [{'setting': 'Allow', 'permission': 'concord.ReadIssue'}],
-     'zope.Writer':  [{'setting': 'Allow', 'permission': 'concord.DeleteArticle'},
-                      {'setting': 'Allow', 'permission': 'concord.CreateArticle'},
-                      {'setting': 'Allow', 'permission': 'concord.ReadIssue'}]}

     The roleTree structure is used to display the roles attained at each level of traversal.
-The roleTree is stored as a list so to consistently test the data properly we will create a dictionary out of it.
+    The roleTree is stored as a list so to consistently test the data properly we will create a dictionary out of it and is similar in function to the permissionTree.
     >>> tmpDict = {}
     >>> keys = matrix['roleTree']
     >>> for item in matrix['roleTree']: